 It can be a challenge to tell different external hard drives apart.
 Here’s a cheat sheet to the most important differences between models.

-Capacity: The most important feature on an external hard drive is how much storage it has, so prioritize capacity and get the biggest drive you can afford.
+The most important feature on an external hard drive is how much storage it has, so prioritize capacity and get the biggest drive you can afford.
 Just remember that your actual storage will be less than the amount noted on the box (based on the existing files it needs to function), so if you want to know what actual storage different drives have, subtract about 20% from the advertised capacity.

-Data transfer speed: Another key differentiator is how fast a drive can transfer files back and forth.
+Another key differentiator is how fast a drive can transfer files back and forth.
 Transfer speed relies on several different things, including the speed of your computer, but the connectivity options are the biggest factor.
 If you need the fastest external hard drive available, look for one that can connect via USB-C (if you have a spare USB-C port).
-If you need to work with the older physical USB standard, stick to external hard drives that support USB 3.0, which is faster than, and backwards-compatible with, USB 2.0 devices as well.
+If you need to work with the older physical USB standard, stick to external hard drives that support USB 3.0, which is faster than, and backward-compatible with, USB 2.0 devices as well.

-Portability: Taking data with you can be critical, so if you’re looking for a mobile storage solution, you’ll need to limit your search to portable models.
+Taking data with you can be critical, so if you’re looking for a mobile storage solution, you’ll need to limit your search to portable models.
 Portable external hard drives are a little pricier than their desktop, plug-in equivalents, but they can fit in your pocket, and in some cases transfer data just as fast.
 Consider your own needs, and if you need to take your data with you anywhere, get a portable external hard drive.

-Mid-range: If you look in the $100 to $200 range, you’ll see increased capacities and more portable options.
+If you look in the $100 to $200 range, you’ll see increased capacities and more portable options.
 Drives at this price typically have capacities ranging from 4TB to 8TB, and often come in multiple colors.
 If you need enough storage to last you for at least a year or two, you’ll need to spend at least this much.

-Expensive: Between $200 and $300, you’ll encounter external hard drives that have the highest storage capacities.
+Between $200 and $300, you’ll encounter external hard drives that have the highest storage capacities.
 Some models in this range justify the price by including an extra-rugged enclosure, but the truth is that most of them are simply overpriced.
 Avoid overpaying for your external hard drive, and only spend this much if you absolutely need the space.

 A. Yes.
 External hard drives typically come in OS-agnostic formats, so you can plug them into any computer and start using them right away.
 In some rare occasions, you may find an external drive that comes in a Windows-only format, but you can use your Mac’s Disk Utility software to reformat the drive to a compatible format.
 (If you do reformat your drive, do so with caution because the process will completely delete any data saved on it.)